 We provide a mixture of verbal daily feedback, updates by app with photos, and written notes for any accidents or incidents.
 We also go through assessments and offer written progress reports three times per year in addition to parent/teacher conferences so you can see all the progress your child has made!

-If you have more in-depth questions, please schedule an appointment time or reach out to our office team.
+If you have more in-depth questions, please schedule an appointment or reach out to our office team.
 We are here to serve you!

 iBienvenidos a Spanish Schoolhouse!